danestves/slidev-theme-flayyer/README.md

 A Flayyer theme for [Slidev](https://github.com/slidevjs/slidev).

-This theme is inspired by the layout of Flayyer and the way that
+This theme is inspired by the layout of Flayyer and the way that it works.

 ## Install